Rakshithpujary/Mock-Interview-System-Python/README.md

 ## Visit at https://mock-interview-system-python.vercel.app/

-### Note: Due to API limitations, this application only functions properly on the latest browsers such as Google Chrome, Microsoft Edge, etc.
+### Note : Due to API limitations, this application only functions properly on the latest browsers such as Google Chrome, Microsoft Edge, etc.
-### Recomended: Google Chrome, Desktop Environment.
+### Recomended : Google Chrome, Desktop Environment.

 ## Software Features
 * Front End : React